 In the majority of cases you can think of a drone and a quadcopter as the same thing, though you'll often find more expensive devices are marketed as drones and cheaper toys as quadcopters.

 In truth, a drone is any unmanned aerial vehicle, while a quadcopter is any drone controlled by four motors.
 Typically speaking, a drone will be able to stay in flight for longer than a quadcopter.

 How much should I spend on a drone?

 At the entry level, toy drones start at just £10, but you won’t get a camera unless you pay around £40-50.
 Increase your budget towards £100 and you should expect to get live video (first-person view) on your smartphone via a free app, or even a colour screen on the remote control.

-At higher prices, you get more for your money.
+At higher prices, though, you get more for your money and not just better cameras.
 As well as longer flight times more expensive drones should also be easier to fly thanks to auto-hovering.
 Without this, you will have to work harder to keep it in the air.